 A handful of Brazilians claim to have gone from Oiapoque to Chuí by foot or bike but they have all resorted to using motorised transport along the way; taking a ferry for 24 hours across the Amazon delta, for example.
 This, combined with the fact that they began their journey at the ‘false’ north, presents the opportunity to become the first people in history to genuinely cross the length of Brazil.

 Caburaí may be only 100km more northerly than Oiapoque, but it sends the expedition’s start point back over 2500km into the Amazon basin.
-The hike begins from the the source of the Mau river and then by canoe downstream to the Rio Branco and Rio Negro and the main body of the Amazon river.
+The hike began in September 2012 from the source of the Mau river and then by canoe downstream to the Rio Branco and Rio Negro and the main body of the Amazon river.

 The journey then continues on foot with a push south along the coast.
 This coastal route is far longer than cutting a direct southern path but more rewarding.
 There will be detours inland as and when the site of coconut palm beaches becomes monotonous!
 This includes travelling inland across the barren Caatinga scrubland before meeting the coast again at Recife.
 From there the march continues along the tropical coastline to Rio de Janeiro.

 The final phase will be cycled across southern Brazil to the Uruguayan border.
-Ideally, cycling would be avoided but is being considered as a fast option to ensure deadlines are met if necessary.
 We estimate the journey to take approximately 15 months.